Looking to add gift cards to your small business? Learn how to jumpstart your gift card program in five simple steps.

 Each POS system will have a different method for inputting your cards, but they’re all similar.
 Most commonly, you’ll just scan or swipe a blank card.
 Then, you’ll be prompted to choose the amount of money for that card.

-Your customer pays the amount on the card to complete the transaction.
 When customers come in to use a gift card, the gift card should appear as an option for tender in your POS system.

 Once you have your POS system set up for gift cards, educate your team on how it works.
 Share how to process gift card transactions and how customers can make purchases with gift cards.
-You’ll also want to inform them of any limitations you have on gift cards.
+You’ll also want to inform your team of any limitations you have on gift cards.
 Policies might include:

 - Limiting the number of gift cards customers can purchase